 Lori Palaio is a second semester Master of Science student at the University of South Florida.
 She earned her bachelor’s degree in civil engineering in December 2018.
 Currently, she conducts graduate research at the Center for Urban Transportation Research with Dr. Robert L. Bertini as her advisor.
 She is most interested in bike-sharing across explanatory dimensions, including system size, weather, location, and trip purpose using large data platforms.
 Lori also acts as the Treasurer for USF’s ITE chapter.

 Brian Staes earned his bachelor’s degree in civil engineering in 2018 from Florida Gulf Coast University (FGCU).
-Currently, Brian is a graduate research assistant at the Center for Urban Transportation Research (CUTR) under the instruction of Dr. Robert Bertini.
-While at CUTR, Brian has worked on a variety of projects ranging from transit system performance analysis, campus mobility patterns, and evaluation of the stress imposed on Florida’s roadway network during the mass evacuation of Hurricane Irma.
+Brian is a graduate research assistant at CUTR under the instruction of Dr. Bertini.
+Brian has worked on a variety of projects ranging from transit system performance analysis, campus mobility patterns, and evaluation of the stress imposed on Florida’s roadway network during the mass evacuation of Hurricane Irma.
 Brian is focusing on future projects concerning asset management during an evacuation, specifically targeting vulnerable populations and their transportation to areas of refuge.
-Brian also had the opportunity to be a teaching assistant for numerous engineering courses at FGCU where he assisted other students on understanding key civil engineering concepts.
+Brian worked as a teaching assistant for numerous engineering courses at FGCU where he assisted other students in key civil engineering concepts.
 He plans on furthering his education by pursuing a doctorate degree.